tautme/country-levels/README.md

 GeoJSON files are served in different quality levels, q5 refers to smallest, q7 to medium and q8 to higher quality extracts.

-GeoJSON files and JSON catalogues are found in the [export](export) folder.
+GeoJSON files and JSON catalogs are provided in the [export](export) folder.